liuhao189/liuhao189.github.io/note/lib-principle/vue-router.md

     let error = null

     flatMapComponents(matched, (def, _, match, key) => {
-      // if it's a function and doesn't have cid attached,
-      // assume it's an async component resolve function.
-      // we are not using Vue's default async resolving mechanism because
-      // we want to halt the navigation until the incoming component has been
-      // resolved.
       if (typeof def === 'function' && def.cid === undefined) {
         hasAsync = true
         pending++